micmejia/bible-dump/AMPC/Matthew/Matt 12.md

-But if it is by the Spirit of God that I drive out the demons, then the kingdom of God has come upon you [[^k]before you expected it].
+But if it is by the Spirit of God that I drive out the demons, then the kingdom of God has come upon you [before you expected it].